The Constitution of the

 Voting shall be by a show of hands of eligible members.
 A motion or resolution will be deemed passed if more than 50% of eligible members present, or voting by proxy, are in favour.
 In the event of a tie the chair shall have casting vote

-The Constitution may be changed at an AGM.
-Members may propose changes, and the proposal shall be passed if voted for by at least two thirds of the eligible members present.
+The Constitution may be changed at an AGM or EGM Members may propose changes, and the proposal shall be passed if voted for by at least two thirds of the eligible members present.
+In the event of tied vote, the matter shall be decided by the casting vote of the Chair.

-Article 9 Winding-up of the Association
+Article 9 Winding-up the Association

-In the event of the winding-up of the Association, when all debts and obligations are met, any remaining moneys become the assets of the Connaissance School of Numerology.
+In the event of the winding-up the Association, when all debts and obligations are met, any remaining moneys become the assets of the Connaissance School of Numerology.

 Go to top